jacobwolson/neighborhood-map-udacity-fend-2018-grow-with-google-scholarship-project-7-react-api-a11y/README.md

     ![Clicking map markers.](gif/bvs-1.gif)

-- You can also click on the location names as they appear in the list below the filter to display the info window for the marker associated with the place name.
+- You can also click on location names as they appear in the list below the filter to display the info window for the marker associated with the place name.

 - Use the filter to select viewpoints by their position relative to Cal Anderson Park in Seattle's Capitol Hill neighborhood.

     ![Filtering the list and clicking list buttons.](gif/bvs-2.gif)

-- To check out some of the error handling build in to this application:
+- To check out some of the error handling built in to this application:

     - Disconnect from the internet and refresh the page: a custom error message made possible by [a custom loading container provided by google-maps-react](https://github.com/fullstackreact/google-maps-react/blob/master/README.md#automatically-lazy-loading-google-api), and as overviewed by Doug Brown in his walkthrough, will appear if the map does not load after two seconds.